Before You Buy or Lease a Car

 - Rebates, discounts, or special prices.
 Ask ahead of time if you qualify for any available offers.
 Dealers that promote rebates, discounts, or special prices must clearly explain what’s required to qualify for them.
 Look closely to see if there are restrictions.
 For example, sometimes you have to be a recent college graduate or a member of the military, or the offers apply only to specific cars.
 Don’t assume that any rebates have already been included in the price or terms you’re offered.
 Again, you’ll want the answers to your questions in writing.

 - Your annual percentage rate (APR).
-You can negotiate the APR and the terms for payment with the dealer, just as you would negotiate the price of the car.
+Negotiate the APR and the terms for payment with the dealer, just as you would negotiate the price of the car.
 The APR you negotiate with the dealer usually includes an amount that compensates the dealer for handling the financing.
 Negotiation can take place before or after the dealer accepts and processes your credit application.
+If you brought a pre-approved financing offer with you, be sure to compare the APR, loan term, and amount financed of the two offers to determine which is a better deal.
+You might decide to stick with the financing you brought even if you’ve negotiated the dealer down.

 Ask questions about the terms of the contract before you sign.
 For example, are the terms final and fully approved before you sign the contract and leave the dealership with the car?
 Does the price on your contract match what the dealer sent you ahead of time?
 And if the dealer says they’re still working on the approval, the deal isn’t final.
 Consider waiting to sign the contract, and keeping your current car, until the financing has been fully approved.